shreyavni/Asha-AI/README.md

-# Asha Ai🚀 - by Avni Shukla
+# Asha AI🚀 - by Avni Shukla
-an ai developed by--
+an ai developed by-- Avni Shukla

 ## How to run
 ### 1. Open Chatbot directory